If you’re heading to the desert any time soon, there is one question you may want to know the answer to: How do you remove cactus needles from skin?

 The prickly pear cacti (in the bottom frame of photo to the left) are another type to avoid.
 Surrounding the large thorns protruding out of the cactus are glochids, tiny, hair-like barbed spines that appear to be fuzzy and soft – kids are naturally fascinated.
 When stepped on or handled, hundreds of the tiny glochids can get lodged in the skin (been there with my son!).
 This is one of the many reasons to never walk barefoot in the desert and always check the ground before letting your husband slide under the engine of your SUV.

 The good stuff: If you end up with one or two lodged in the skin, they’re easy to remove with tweezers.
 But what if you become one of the unfortunate and end up with a hand, foot or butt (yes, it happens!) full of needles?
 Spread a thin layer of glue (Elmer’s works fine) over the area.
 Let the glue sit for a while, then when it is completely dry, peel the glue off.
 Needles will rise and be removed with the glue.
-You may need to repeat a couple of times if you get a good foot or handful.
+You may need to repeat a couple of times if you get a good foot- or handful.
 And that is how to remove cactus needles from skin.
-If you encounter a severe fall and end up covered in needles don’t hesitate to call a doctor – but really, your best best it too just avoid the fall all together.
+If you encounter a severe fall and end up covered in needles don’t hesitate to call a doctor – but really, your best best it too just avoid a misstep into the cacti all together.

 Enjoy the desert!